RoonLabs/node-roon-api/README.md

                   }
    });

+   var svc_status = new RoonApiStatus(roon);
    svc_status.set_status("All is good", false);

    roon.start_discovery();
    ```

-2. The extension registration using the `RoonApi::extension()` can be passed
+2. The extension registration using the `RoonApi` constructor can be passed
 `core_paired` and `core_unpaired` members to be notified when Roon Cores are
 paired or unpaired.